Hardware and performance¶

 Database is

-with a persistent volume backed onto the host filesystemHost OS - Amazon Linux, freshly provisioned, no changes from defaults
+with a persistent volume backed onto the host filesystemHost OS - Ubuntu 24.04, freshly provisioned, no changes from defaults

 creates new Product, Version Build and TestPlan.
-Test plan containsR x test cases
+Test plan containsRANGE_SIZE x test cases

 , each containing the previous test cases and finally updating results for all of them.
 This simulates a huge test matrix against the same test plan/product/version/build, e.g. testing on multiple different platforms (browser versions + OS combinations for example)The total number of test execution results is